3. Significant accounting policies

 Unquoted equity shares are valued at the break-up value if the latest balance sheet is available, or at ' 1, as per the RBI guidelines.

-Treasury bills, commercial papers and certificate of deposits being discounted instruments, are valued at carrying cost.
+Treasury, Bills, Commercial Papers (CPs) and Certificate of Deposits (CDs) being discounted instruments, are valued at carrying cost.

-Investments in SRs issued by ARCs are valued periodically by reckoning the Net Asset Value (NAV) declared by the ARC based on the recovery ratings received for such instruments.
-However, in respect of the stressed loans transferred to ARC, the investments are carried on an ongoing basis, until its transfer or realisation, at lower of the redemption value of SRs arrived based on the NAV as above, and the NBV of the transferred stressed loan at the time of transfer.
+I nvestments in SRs issued by ARCs are valued periodically by reckoning the Net Asset Value (NAV) declared by the ARC based on the recovery ratings received for such instruments.
+However, in respect of the stressed loans transferred to ARC, the investments are carried on an ongoing basis, until its transfer or realization, at lower of the redemption value of SRs arrived based on the NAV as above, and the NBV of the transferred stressed loan at the time of transfer.

 Disposal of investments:

-Profit / Loss on sale of investments under AFS and HFT categories are recognised in the Profit and Loss Account.
+Profit/Loss on sale of investments under AFS and FVTPL categories are recognised in the Profit and Loss Account.

-With a view to building up of adequate reserves to protect against increase in yields in future, in accordance with extant RBI circular, an amount not less than the net profit on sale of investments during the year or net profit for the year less mandatory appropriations is created as Investment Fluctuation Reserve (IFR) until the bank achieve a reserve balance of 2% of the HFT and AFS portfolio.
+In accordance with extant RBI circular, an amount not less than the net profit on sale of investments during the year or net profit for the year less mandatory appropriations is created as Investment Fluctuation Reserve (IFR) until the Bank achieve a reserve balance of 2% of the FVTPL - HFT and AFS portfolio.

 Advances are classified as Performing Assets (Standard) and Non-performing Assets (NPAs) in accordance with the RBI guidelines on Income Recognition and Asset Classification (IRAC).
 Further, NPAs are classified into sub-standard, doubtful and loss assets based on the criteria stipulated by RBI.